 - Set up self grooming stations.

 - Set up a “trail” using moveable, temporary fencing in a way that encourages them to make use of their outdoor living space to get to certain high value grazing spots.
-This can also encourage them to run with their companions so it is important to ensure spacing is wide enough so no one feels trapped.
+This can also encourage them to run with their companions, so it’s important to ensure spacing is wide enough so no one feels trapped.

-- Put rocks, stumps, downed trees (ensure everything is donkey-safe)or dirt mounds and even human-made structures such as little platform around their outdoor living spaces.
+- Put rocks, stumps, downed trees (ensure everything is donkey-safe), dirt mounds, and even human-made structures such as little platforms around their outdoor living spaces.

 - Take a 5 gallon bucket with a secure lid or a plastic barrel and make multiple holes in the sides.
 It becomes a food dispenser when the donkeys roll it.